 The results were conflicting again.
-We noticed that financial leverage has a positive effect with statistical significance at less than 1% on performance using T'O model and a negative effect with statistical significance at less than 5% on performance using ROA.
+We noticed that financial leverage has a positive effect with statistical significance at less than 1% on performance using T'Q model and a negative effect with statistical significance at less than 5% on performance using ROA.
 Although company age has a positive relation with performance as seen in table (10) but it was not a statistical significant effect on performance.
 The study proved that net income has a positive significant effect on performance using T'Q and ROA models.
-In table (10), we can see that EPS has a positive insignificant effect on performance using T'Q model and a negative insignificant effect on performance using ROA model.
+In table (10), we can see that EPS has a positive insignificant effect on performance using T'Q model and a negative insignificant effect on performance using T'Q model and a negative insignificant effect on performance using T'Q model and a negative insignificant effect on performance using T'Q model.